 It is perhaps surprisingly well-tolerated by horses and is commonly used without the need for sedation.

-Routine dental care is vital part of your horses’ management.
+Routine dental care is a vital part of your horses’ management.
 Dental care is one of the primary aspects in preventing health conditions and can also prevent biting issues and problems when being ridden.
 It is recommended your horses’ teeth should be routinely floated at least every year but ideally every 6 months.

 Horses have ‘Hypsodont Dentition’ – meaning their teeth continually erupt throughout life.
 Evaluation of your horses teeth can start from any age but it is often advisable to get the young colt or filly used to accepting the ‘gag’ and not seeing it as a frightening experience.
 This makes for a calmer experience for the horse as he or she gets older.
 If you have a young horse, just ask one of our vets if they have time to slip on the gag so that they begin to get used to it.
 Routine evaluation of your horses’ teeth provides the vet with continual information about the dentition of your horse and allows us to spot and correct any abnormalities early on.